Sp00p64/DiscordRAT/README.md

 --> !upload = Upload file from website to computer / Syntax = "!upload file.png" (with attachment)
 --> !cd = Changes directory
---> !write = Type your desired sentence on infected computer --> !wallpaper = Change infected computer wallpaper / Syntax = "!wallpaper C:/Users/UserExemple/wallpaper.jpg"
---> !clipboard = Retrieve infected computer clipboard content --> !geolocate = Geolocate computer using latitude and longitude of the ip adress with google map / Warning : Geolocating IP adresses is not very precise
+--> !write = Type your desired sentence on infected computer --> !wallpaper = Change infected computer wallpaper / Syntax = "!wallpaper" (with attachment) --> !clipboard = Retrieve infected computer clipboard content --> !geolocate = Geolocate computer using latitude and longitude of the ip adress with google map / Warning : Geolocating IP adresses is not very precise
 --> !startkeylogger = Starts a keylogger / Warning : Likely to trigger AV